 Teachers: Incredible flautists always appeared in my path when I was ready to receive their wisdom.
 I have studied with Jenny Paulson-Krueger, Katie Tomacek, Pamela Endsley, Karen Yonovitz, Maralyn Prestia, Janet Richardson, Richard Blake, Ian Clarke, Katie Gainham and Paulina Fain.

-I have participated in masterclasses/ workshops/ or have had further lessons from Tadeu Coelho, Wissam Boustany, Walfred Kujala, James Galway, Keith Underwood, Carol Winsenc, Stephen Preston, Michele Debost, Marco Granados, Jim Walker, Chris Vadala, James Pellerite, Alexa Still, Paul Edmund-Davies and Lorna McGhee.
+I have participated in masterclasses/ workshops/ or have had further lessons from Tadeu Coelho, Wissam Boustany, Walfred Kujala, James Galway, Keith Underwood, Carol Winsenc, Stephen Preston, Michele Debost, Marco Granados, Jim Walker, Chris Vadala, James Pellerite, Alexa Still, Paul Edmund-Davies, Tillmann Denhard and Lorna McGhee.

 Beyond the Flute: I can’t stop talking about how the universe always reminds me of our bigger picture.
 How ordinary, tiny occurrences speak of our larger, miraculous existence.

 I am passionate about championing for a compassionate treatment of animals, searching for the best Cornish cream tea ever made, practicing daily meditation, collecting vintage furniture and nurturing friendships.

 In the evening I am usually cooking Mexican food, or free-style dancing to the weekly top-40 chart in my living room with my wild toddler and hubby.
-You might also find me in the middle of an online Spanish lesson, reading poetry by Kahlil Gibran, in a yoga class, or on the Cornish cliffs with my black dog, Bobby, taking in the gorgeous scenery.
+You might also find me in the middle of an online Spanish lesson, reading poetry, in a yoga class, or on the Cornish cliffs with my black dog, Bobby, taking in the gorgeous scenery.